rwalters/prime_patterns/chain_of_responsibility.md

 ## Finishing Up

-We repeat these steps until we end up with:
+We repeat these steps until we end up with only two lines in `is_prime?`:

 ```ruby
 class PrimeByChain